Top 5 tricks for taking professional looking photos with your digital camera

 This post was inspired and instigated by the Top 5 group writing project over at Problogger.net.

 Great post!
-The example photos really make it stand out from the many other photography posts I’ve seen from the Problogger group writing project.
+The example photos really make it stand out from the many other photography posts I’ve seen from the Problogger group writing project. π Thanks for the tips!

 Thanks Liz.
 Glad you liked the post.

 The example photographs were an absolute requirement in my mind when I thought of writing this.
 What’s a post about photography without photographs?
-Thankfully, I could find a very co-operative model at on short notice.
+Thankfully, I could find a very co-operative model at on short notice. π

 BTW, great site you have there.
 Inspiring stuff.